Bahrain–United Kingdom relations: Bahrain Order in Council and World War I

 The situation within Bahrain was calm, but the economic times were very hard; the customs income decreased by 80%, 5,000 died due to plague in Manama and in the capital Muharraq, and many others emigrated.
 Many were brought to the "brink of famine" due to India's ban on exporting rice and the subsequent increase in the price of staple commodities.
 Shaikh Isa responded in 1917 by borrowing from merchants, increasing the customs tax and dispossessing the Shia Muslims, who were now the only non-Sunni group which did not enjoy British protection.
 At the time, Britain responded to external threats from the Wahhabis, Ottomans and Persians by tightening its grip over Bahrain.
 Ottomans and Persians had longstanding claims over the island.
 Following the end of the war, Persian media launched a campaign calling for a stop to the oppressive policies against their co-religious Shia.
 By the end of the war, the Persian Gulf became "a British lake", as all enemies of Britain were defeated and its control was therefore left unchallenged.
 This marked a shift in the British policy in Bahrain toward more intervention in the island's internal affairs.

 The main British naval base in the Persian Gulf region was moved to Bahrain in 1935 shortly after the start of large-scale oil production.

-In 1960, the United Kingdom put Bahrain's future to international arbitration and requested that the United Nations Secretary-General take on this responsibility.

 In 1970, Iran laid claim to Bahrain and the other Persian Gulf islands.
 The British Government then persuaded Iran to drop its claim to the island of Bahrain.
 However, in an agreement with the United Kingdom it agreed "not to pursue" its claims on Bahrain if its other claims were realised.
 In the same year, the United Nations reported that "the Bahrainis were virtually unanimous in wanting a fully independent sovereign state.

 The following plebiscite saw Bahrainis confirm their Arab identity and independence from Britain.
 Bahrain was to declare itself fully independent on 15 August 1971.
-The British withdrew from Bahrain on 16 December 1971, making Bahrain an independent emirate.

-In 2005, the British Prime Minister Tony Blair and King of Bahrain Sheikh Hamad bin Isa Al Khalifa released a joint statement saying that the two countries "have a strong, warm and longstanding relationship, rooted in our friendship over the years and in the 1971 Friendship Treaty".
+Diaspora

 7,000 Britons work in Bahrain making it the largest European community of expatriates.
 There are also more than 2,000 Bahraini students studying in Britain.